HaikunXu/BSE/README.md

     devtools::install_github('HaikunXu/BSE',ref='main')

 3. If any fishery definition for the three tropical tunas is changed, modify the species-specific fishery definition function and area substitution matrices.
-A description of how to change the code for new fishery definition can be found [here](https://github.com/HaikunXu/BSE/blob/main/manual/New_Fishery_Definition.txt)
+A description of how to change the code for new fishery definition can be found [here](https://github.com/HaikunXu/BSE/blob/main/manual/New_Fishery_Definition.txt).
+Please contact Haikun Xu (hkxu\@iattc.org) if you need help to update the fishery definition in this package's functions for your assessment.

 4. Run species-specific data extraction R markdown code that can be found [here](https://github.com/HaikunXu/BSE/tree/main/manual)